DIY3D/Elsys-EMS-TTN-node-RED/README.md

 <b>node-RED flow</b>
 <p></p>

-I created an application in node-RED with a dashboard:
+I created an application in node-RED with a dashboard that provides the Temperature, Humidity, Battery Voltage, Led relay status, Text to Speak nodes and "test inject node" with an comlpleet Elsys EMS json payload string.
+<p></p>
 <img src="Images/node-RED_testflow.png" width="300" >
 <b>For testing wire to the inject node</b>
 <p></p>